“I Don’t Have Anyone I Can Ask to Be in My Wedding”

 But I don’t understand why you won’t consider your mother.
 It’s not that strange.
 When my husband and I wed, his father was his best man and my mother was my maid of honor.
 We felt that those were the people that had the supported us the most, and it seemed appropriate (even though we had big wedding parties anyway).
 So I wouldn’t totally count your mother out.

-Also, many people don’t have attendants because, as Wendy said, this is 2012!
-We don’t’ need to continue traditions that simply don’t fit our lives.
+Also, many people don’t have attendants because, as Wendy said we don’t’ need to continue traditions that simply don’t fit our lives.

 You need a shot of tequila and some creativity–I know you can work it out so that you will have a beautiful wedding that is totally YOU!
 That is the point–to have a wedding that is a reflection of who you are!
 So let your flag fly!